Month: May 2025

 Lucy Willis

 I thought it would be important to interview people to show how the area where they live affects their mental health.
-Including the effect on people’s mental health based on where they live was important to me because it would show which of the two areas are the best to live in.
+Including the effect on people’s mental health based on where they live was important to me because it would show which of the two areas is the best to live in.

 Artsfest Photography Yr1 Gallery 2025Artsfest Photography Yr1 Gallery 2025